Thanh-2312/TTC-STGCNN/README.md

 **Observations:**

-- **A\_goc / Social-STGCNN (blue solid):** The original model concentrates nearly all of its minimum predicted distances at or below 0.02 m â€” effectively at zero â€” meaning that in virtually every hard-case scene, at least one pair of pedestrians is predicted to be physically overlapping.
+- **A\_goc / Social-STGCNN (blue solid):** The original model concentrates nearly all of its minimum predicted distances at or below 0.02 m :” effectively at zero :” meaning that in virtually every hard-case scene, at least one pair of pedestrians is predicted to be physically overlapping.
 The CDF reaches 1.0 before 0.05 m, confirming a systematic failure mode under high crowd density.
 The original distance-based adjacency matrix encodes proximity but not urgency, and the NLL loss provides no incentive for the model to avoid physically impossible configurations.

 - **A\_moi / TTC-STGCNN (red dashed):** The TTC-weighted model distributes predicted minimum distances across a substantially wider range (0 - 1.4 m).
-At the 0.4 m collision threshold (orange dotted line), approximately 68% of the TTC model's hard-case scenes still produce at least one predicted pair below the safety margin â€” a reflection of the inherent ambiguity in very dense crowds where pedestrians must pass close to each other.
+At the 0.4 m collision threshold (orange dotted line), approximately 68% of the TTC model's hard-case scenes still produce at least one predicted pair below the safety margin :” a reflection of the inherent ambiguity in very dense crowds where pedestrians must pass close to each other.
 Critically, the remaining 32% of scenes are pushed entirely to safe separations, and the CDF slope is sub-linear up to 0.4 m, indicating that the model has learned to selectively avoid the most extreme collision situations.

 - **Interpretation:** This result demonstrates that the TTC energy loss acts specifically in the high-risk tail of the interaction distribution.
 Rather than uniformly increasing all predicted separations (which would inflate ADE), the model learns to selectively increase predicted separation in the most collision-prone configurations while accepting proximity in high-density crossing scenarios where avoidance is geometrically constrained.
 This targeted behavior is the key property that allows TTC-STGCNN to reduce collision rates without sacrificing displacement accuracy.